Educators supported by RUSMP in the Houston area by school district

-• Since 1987, over 10,000 teachers and teacher leaders from nearly 100 districts and private and charter schools and over 6,000 PreK-12 students have benefited from RUSMP programs.
+- Since 1987, over 10,000 teachers and teacher leaders from over 100 districts and private and charter schools and over 12,000 K-12 students have benefited from RUSMP programs.
 See an interactive map of RUSMP's impact in the greater Houston area.
 See a map of RUSMP's impact across the state.

-• Research on RUSMP programs indicates that participating teachers increase their mathematical knowledge for teaching (MKT) and their self-efficacy, and change their beliefs about teaching and learning mathematics and their classroom practices to align with current research on teaching and learning.
+- Research on RUSMP programs indicates that participating teachers increase their mathematical knowledge for teaching (MKT)* and their self-efficacy, and change their beliefs about teaching and learning mathematics and their classroom practices to align with current research on teaching and learning.

-• Academic-year classroom observations of RUSMP participants indicate that they engage students in dialogue, affirm and build upon students’ thinking and questions, and provide students with adequate time to construct and explain their solutions.
+- Academic-year classroom observations of RUSMP participants indicate that they engage students in dialogue, affirm and build upon students’ thinking and questions, and provide students with adequate time to construct and explain their solutions.

-• Students of participating teachers perform significantly better, in general, on standardized tests than comparable students whose teachers have not participated in RUSMP programs.
+- Students of participating teachers perform significantly better, in general, on standardized tests than comparable students whose teachers have not participated in RUSMP programs.